billsding/billsding.github.io/_pages/about.md

 ---

 Welcome!
 My name is Bill (Shi Biao) and I am an assistant professor of Marketing at Southern Connecticut State University.
 From this website, you can see of my publication and working papers, as well as my teaching (past and undergoing).
-You can also visit my old Github page on statistics.
 If you have questions or comments, please feel free to reach me: dings1 (at) southernCT.edu.
+You can also visit [my statistics Github page](https://williamdingpullman.github.io/).